18YashDB10/StockSage---A-Zerodha-clone/README.md

 # Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to create a pull request.

-# License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Thank you for checking out StockSage!
-Let's connect and share ideas!
+This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit) file for details.